 - The SR Research EyeLink 1000 Plus eyetracker allows us to track eye movements while participants are inside the scanner.

-- Our PST fiber optic response gloves allow particpants to make responses during scanning.
+- Our PST fiber optic response gloves allow participants to make responses during scanning.
 Button presses are recorded using a USB output.

-- The Current Designs fORP response system allows particpants to make button presses or use a trackball while in the scanner.
+- The Current Designs fORP response system allows participants to make button presses or use a trackball while in the scanner.
 These communicate with a computer using USB.

 - We have a Red Hat linux cluster running Sun Grid Engine with over 250 compute cores.
 Users can login to any workstation locally at the center or remotely to the cluster for data access and analysis.
 We have storage servers hosting ~ 200TB of data with offsite RAID configured backup to ensure data integrity.

 - We have a NVIDIA Tesla K80 GPU server.
 Compared to a single CPU, GPU-based computation offers ~200 fold reduction in computational time for diffusion analysis tools such as ‘BEDPOSTX’.